Safety scandals give foreign dairies a boost in China

 For some global milk producers, finding new markets is also crucial as they consolidate and expand production faster than their traditional, and mature, milk markets can grow.

-Milk and formula safety became a deep concern for Chinese parents after a 2008 scandal in which at least six babies died and 300,000 were sickened from drinking milk formula contaminated with melamine, a chemical used in fertilizer and plastic.
+Arla and its competitors are hoping that they can tap the thirst for quality among a Chinese consumer base weary with wondering whether the milk they buy for their families is safe.

-But investing in China can mean reputational risk for international dairy firms.
-In 2008 Arla, which already has a formula joint venture with Mengniu, had to reassure its international customers that it did not sell Chinese-produced products elsewhere, after production at the Chinese plant was temporarily suspended due to the melamine scandal.
+But in doing so, they have to defend themselves against reputational risk.
+In 2008 Arla, which already has a formula joint venture with Mengniu, had to reassure its international customers that it does not sell Chinese-produced products elsewhere, after production at the Chinese plant was temporarily suspended after the melamine scandal.

-Among more recent private equity investments in the sector, Olympus Capital led a consortium to buy a significant minority stake in Huaxia Dairy Farm Ltd in mid-2011 for $45 million, providing expansion capital and bringing in a European strategic investor, Mueller Milch, for one of China’s largest single dairy farms.

-To keep up with growth, multinational dairy firms are looking to expand their production in China, but are taking pains to guard against quality problems, particularly the need to control the supply chain for raw milk.
+Milk and formula safety became a deep concern for Chinese parents after the 2008 scandal.
+At least six babies died and 300,000 became ill from drinking milk formula contaminated with melamine, a chemical used in fertilizer and plastic.

-Nestle’s NESN.VX sales in China are about to expand significantly, pending approval by the commerce ministry to incorporate the China operations of Pfizer Inc (PFE.N), which would boost its market share in infant formula to 12 percent.
-The Swiss food giant agreed in April to buy Pfizer’s infant formula division for $11.9 billion.
+Nestle’s sales in China are about to expand significantly, pending approval by the commerce ministry to incorporate the China operations of Pfizer Inc, which would boost its market share in infant formula to 12 percent.
+The Swiss food giant agreed in April to buy Pfizer’s infant formula division for $11.85 billion.

 Greater China accounted for only 3 percent of Nestle’s global sales in 2011, but sales in the region grew by 23 percent last year.